Matrix Algebras with a Certain Compression Property I: Structure Theory for Matrix Algebras

 \end{thm}

+We remark that the transformation of an algebra $\mc{A}$ into an unhinged reduced block upper triangular form as described in Theorem~\ref{every algebra is similar to an unhinged algebra} can be achieved via application of a block upper triangular similarity, but not, in general, via unitary equivalence.
+We also note that in the special case that $\mc{A}$ is in reduced block upper triangular form and $BD(\mc{A})=\cc I$, Theorem~\ref{every algebra is similar to an unhinged algebra} implies that $\mc{A}=\cc I+\rad$.
+Thus, $\mc{A}$ is unhinged with respect to any decomposition in which it admits a reduced block upper triangular form.

-We end this section with the following lemma concerning the independence of the blocks in the radical of an algebra $\mc{A}$ in reduced block upper triangular form.
-This result will be used extensively in \S5 and throughout the classification in \cite{ZCramerCompressibility}.
+We conclude this section with a lemma concerning the independence of the blocks in $\rad$, when $\mc{A}$ is an algebra that is in unhinged reduced block upper triangular form.
+This result will be used throughout \S5.